pip/Octology/README.md

 # Octology
-An ontology based on the power of 8. ` $VERSION='0.0';$d8VS='HBCLMCom'; `
+An ontology based on the power of 8. `$VERSION='0.0';$d8VS='HBDL7LST';`

 This is basically the first public preview of my early development files.

-I'm not yet interested in serious collaboration, but welcome feedback.
+I am not yet ready for serious code collaboration, but welcome feedback.

-I mainly wanted to start this repository as a site for future efforts.
+I mainly wanted to start this repository as my locus for future efforts.

-I'd also like to show off screen shots conveying novel capabilities.
+I would also like to show top screen shots that convey nice capabilities.

-Many bin/ commands print some Help text when given a `-h` parameter.
+Many `bin/` commands print useful Help text when given a `-h` parameter.

-If your Perl environment and paths are sufficiently similar, please try to run: ` sumb, tstn,  tstc, tsgr,   gnp8, pal8,  calN, lodH `
+If your paths and Perl environment are setup like mine, please try to run:
+* `sumb`
+* `tstn`
+* `tstc`
+* `tsgr`
+* `gnp8`
+* `pal8`
+* `calN`
+* `lodH`

-If I become unable to continue this project for any reason, at least this repo should hopefully provide others the ability to utilize much of my work. `=)`
+If I ever become unable to continue developing this project further (for any reason), my great hope is that at least this repository will provide others the ability to utilize much of my meticulous work and ideas. `=)`

 ### Current Top 8 Screen Shots
 ![Octology-sumb-shot_1614x902-HBBLK9D3](https://github.com/pip/Octology/blob/master/gfx/sho/Octology-sumb-shot_1614x902-HBBLK9D3.png "Octology-sumb-HBBLK9D3")